 It is easy to control, is built in to jQuery UI, and can be customized nicely as well.
 The one thing worth noting is that if you are using the animated background fill image feature, where say the bar stops at 50%, but the 50% that is filled has an animation to it, you have to manually generate a different animated image if you do not like the default scrolling orange diagonal lines.
 The Theme Roller does not yet generate this image.
 It is however simple to modify that image or make your own if desired, but it is worth noting that is one extra step if you use that feature.
 The progress bar animates very nicely and works very well even without enabling that.

-#12 Updated by G D almost 8 years ago
+#12 Updated by G D about 8 years ago

 I wanted an "enhanced" multi select box for something I was working on and although Chosen looks absolutely brilliant, I did not like the manner in which it worked with multi selects (social network tag style).
 I found another plugin which takes a completely different approach which I am more accustomed to with the transfer of options from one area to another: